 “Mad World” in Donnie Darko

-You may recognize the haunting melody of “Mad World” from the psychological drama Donnie Darko.
+You may recognize the haunting melody of “Mad World” piano sheet music from the psychological drama Donnie Darko.
 Even if you haven’t yet seen this classic film, you may recognize the theme song’s introduction.
 Many legends from Tears for Fears to Gary Jules have taken a turn at this song.
 But its simple yet subtle transitions between major and minor keys are the pinnacle of every version.
 “Mad World” has piano at its front and center, so you can join the set of talented musicians before you in crafting your own take on it.
 It will surely impress your friends at the next movie night.

 “Peer Gynt” in Inspector Gadget